-REA has made a number of assumptions to develop these forecast financial statements.
+REA has made several assumptions to develop these forecast financial statements.
 The specific assumptions that impact the financial statements are detailed in the sections below.
 Items that require further explanation are also detailed in the additional information section below.

 Specific assumptions